msolefonte/vco-framework/docs/faq.md

 Yes, they do.

-### Is this compatible with Steel Faith Overhaul?

-It is mean to be and tested to work together.
-However, I am not a user of SFO so perhaps some objectives are not achievable.
-Feel free to report any bug or suggestion to improve the compatibility.

-### Is this compatible with _[insert-mod]_?

-I am sorry, but I have not tested this together with all the other mods in the Workshop.
-The framework is mean to be reliable and compatible with almost anything, but there can be some collisions anywhere.
-I do not know.
-In any case, the first approach should be trying it before asking.

 ### Is this savegame compatible?

 Yes and no. Victory Conditions are stored in the save file, so adding the mod will not modify a started campaign.
 This